Systems for people on the move

 Standardization for road transport is focused on wireless communications for Cooperative ITS, with a priority on safety.

-For Railway Telecommunications, ETSI deals with interference issues with public systems and standards on the interoperability of the European rail system.
+For Rail Telecommunications, ETSI deals with interference issues with public systems and standards on the interoperability of the European rail system.

 ETSI works with other organizations to develop standards and Community Specifications (CSs) for Air Traffic Management (ATM) equipment.
 ETSI supports the Single European Sky (SES) initiative with the development of "Community Specifications" in response to European commission mandates.

 ETSI produces European Standards for communications equipment falling within the scope of the Marine Equipment Directive and the River Information Services Directive.
-We also produce European Harmonized Standards for communications, radar and navigation equipment falling within the scope of the R&TTE Directive.
+We also produce European Harmonised Standards for communications, radar and navigation equipment falling within the scope of the RED Directive.

 ETSI groups in the Transportation cluster: